Charging by friction is a process when the

 How is electrical charge transferred by friction?

 Actually, electrical charge is not created by rubbing two objects.
 Its only electrons which are transferred from one object to another.
+Resources:

 http://www.physicsclassroom.com/class/estatics/u8l2a.cfm